qihanwu1/qihanwu1.github.io/_pages/research.md

 #### the Freezing Rotation Illusion

-## When the representation format and task-specific procedural demands are aligned
+## When the representation format and task-specific procedural demands are aligned:

 # Beauty Perception